Display and referential questions: Type of feedback

 The IRF sequence is commonly found in classroom discourse, of which display questions are a distinguishing feature.
 Feedback is important to a learner, so a teacher's follow-up would normally evaluate the learner's response with words like right or yes, sometimes including a repetition of the response for others to hear.
 Feedback is also important when students provide technically-correct answers but they are not what the teacher is looking for.
 An absence of feedback from the teacher can also be an indication to the student that his or her answer is wrong.
 IRF sequences in everyday discourse seldom include evaluative follow-ups, and responses in casual conversations often carry relational functions such as showing agreement or expressing a particular emotion.

 There are opposing views on the use of IRF exchanges in the classroom setting.
 It has been seen as a poor and unproductive model for spoken interaction in the target language outside the classroom due to its failure in enabling students to learn the demands of everyday conversation.
 Too often, follow-ups are carried out by teachers, leading to learners having to take on the role of passive respondents without getting sufficient experience in performing requests and using listener follow-ups.
 This can be improved by allowing students to participate in peer-to-peer interactions as platforms to generate appropriate listener responses.

 In contrast, typical IRF exchanges could still be useful in classroom situations where teachers assign the kind of interactional status that helps learners be actively involved in the interactions.
 Productive use of conversational responses in peer-to-peer speech practices could be eventually achieved if teachers provide exposure to and guidance on the use of follow-ups.

 Turn-taking

 Display questions are mostly found in the classroom in the three-turn sequence of initiation-response-evaluation (IRE).
-In this sequence, the teacher asks a question in the first turn, following a reply from the students in the second turn.
-Upon going back to the teacher in the next turn, the teacher gives feedback on the adequacy of the students’ response.
+In this sequence, the teacher asks a question in the first turn, followed with a reply from a student in the second turn.
+Upon going back to the teacher in the next turn, the teacher gives feedback on the adequacy of the student's response.
 This sequence is considered structurally robust.
 Teachers can continuously go through interactional revision when continuing the conversation with a student using this sequence.
 This allows for methodical revision and negotiation between speakers.
-As the teacher analyses the student's replies and reformulates the following question, each question becomes a repair of the one before and thus becomes an interpretive resource based on the teacher's analysis and decisions derived from the prior exchange.
+As the teacher analyses a student's replies and reformulates the next question, each preceding question becomes a point of reference and thus becomes an interpretive resource based on the teacher's analysis and decisions derived from the prior exchange.